osmangoninahid/osmangoninahid.github.io/pages/projects.md

       swift home deliveries of medications.
 It boasts a 24/7 emergency operation and delivery service, along with health and medicine reminders, effortless medicine refills/reorders, and the capability to monitor progress seamlessly.
-    - Primarily worked in Backend Development and Deployment also Collaborated on Frontend.
+    - Primarily worked in Backend Development and Deployment from scratch also Collaborated on Frontend.
     - Tech Stack: `NodeJS/ExpressJS`, `MongoDB`, `Redis`, `Nginx`, `PythonFab`, `DigitalOcean`, `Firebase`

 - [ASDetect](https://play.google.com/store/apps/details?id=au.edu.latrobe.asdetect)